 What is the total cost of employment?

-The Total Cost is an important figure for domestic employers to keep in mind when budgeting for their staff.
-The Total Cost is what the employer’s total outgoings will be regarding the employee’s salary.
+The total cost of employment is an important figure for domestic employers to consider when budgeting for staff.
+It represents the employer’s full outgoings related to an employee’s salary.

-Use our Gross to Total Salary Calculator to work out an approximate total cost from your employee’s gross wage.
-Enter the gross wage per week or per month and you will see the total cost per week, per month, and per annum appear.
+You can use our Gross to Total Salary Calculator to estimate the total cost of employment from your employee’s gross wage.
+Simply enter the gross pay per week or month, and the calculator will show the total cost per week, month, and year.

 Important information to note: